Adults should be free to choose their own entertainment. Exceptions are most likely in the following areas:

 What's your score?

-Do you have news, reviews or comments for 'Eyes Wide Shut'?
+Do you have a review or comment for 'Eyes Wide Shut'?

 At the UK box office this week there is a first for UK cinema, the single day screening of Billy Elliot the musical, screened live at cinemas across the country tops the box office.